coda/packs-sdk/docs/reference/sdk/interfaces/core.PropertyIdentifierDetails.md

 An optional label for the property.
 This will be used in locations where the label appears with the property.

+If set to '', the label will be omitted.

 ___

 ### property